 - To be added

-- Students will be spending their first semester at Mines, their second and third semesters at MUL and their final semester and Mines
+- Students will be spending their first and second semester at Mines, and their third and fourth semesters at MUL.

 Mines Requirements for the Dual Degree: